Does Vitamin D Help With Depression?

-Plus, there are just a few foods that naturally contain vitamin D, such as fatty fish like salmon and tuna, certain mushrooms, egg yolks, cheese, and cow liver.
-Many kinds of cereal, soy milk, oat milk, and cow’s milk are among the fortified foods that contain significantly more fat-soluble vitamins.
+Few natural food sources contain vitamin D, including fatty fish like salmon and tuna, certain mushrooms, egg yolks, cheese, and cow liver.
+Additionally, various fortified foods such as cereal, soy, oats, and cow’s milk offer increased levels of fat-soluble vitamins.

-Vitamin Deficiency And Depression: You’ll need a blood test to determine your vitamin D status.
-A result of 30 nmol/L or less is considered to be too low, and anything over 125 nmol/L is considered to be too high.
+You’ll need a blood test to determine your vitamin D status.
+A result of 30 nmol/L or less is considered too low, and anything over 125 nmol/L is considered too high.
 According to the National Institutes of Health Office of Dietary Supplements, the aim for 50 nmol/L or slightly higher (ODS).

 The risk of vitamin D deficiency is higher for some people, notably those with darker skin.
-More melanin, the pigment that gives skin its color, is found in the skin that is darker, and more melanin makes it more difficult for the skin to manufacture the vitamin from sunshine.
+More melanin, the pigment that gives skin its color, is found in darker skin, and more melanin makes it more difficult for the skin to manufacture the vitamin from sunshine.

 Compared to those of European heritage, people of African-American, Hispanic/Latino, American Indian, and Asian descent are more likely to be lactose intolerant.